Overview

 Making the Decision

-Choose Bento for simple per-user pricing, unlimited sends, and AI email building.
+Choose Bento for simpler lifecycle email, product-event messaging, and AI email building.
 Choose Userlist for B2B SaaS with company hierarchies and in-app messaging.
 For SaaS with Stripe integration, consider Sequenzy as a third option.

 The Sequenzy Alternative

-If you run a SaaS with Stripe billing, Sequenzy offers native Stripe integration, smart segmentation, and AI sequences at lower cost than both Bento and Userlist.
+If you run a SaaS with Stripe billing, Sequenzy offers native Stripe integration, smart segmentation, and AI sequences without requiring account-model or in-app messaging complexity.

 The B2B Data Model Question